-As the quest to develop more effective treatments for cancer continues, a growing number of therapies are receiving accelerated approval from the U.S. Food and Drug Administration (FDA).
-The percentage of new oncology drugs that have gone through the Accelerated Approval Program increased approximately 30 percent between 2012 and 2020.
-Accelerated approval often comes with a commitment for post-approval follow-up safety studies that can extend for many years, and for some treatments, decades.
-A CAR-T therapy receiving accelerated approval might, for example, require a 15-year follow-up safety study.
+As the quest to develop more effective treatments for cancer continues, a growing number of therapies are receiving accelerated approval.
+Accelerated approval often comes with a commitment for post-approval safety follow-up studies that can extend for many years, and for some treatments, decades.

-Here, we explore how the demands of long-term follow-up studies of oncology therapies are changing and present recommendations for keeping sites and patients engaged in the ongoing research effort.
+In this article, learn more about how the demands of long-term follow-up studies of oncology therapies are changing and recommendations for keeping sites and patients engaged in ongoing research.